Absolute-Zero172/wireguard-project/README.md

     sysctls:
       - net.ipv4.conf.all.src_valid_mark=1
 ```
+- Modify the commented areas:
+    - `TZ` is the timezone; consult [this page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the proper format
+    - `SERVERURL` is the ip address of the cloud VM
+    - `PEERS` is the original number of clients to make configuration files for.
+For this project, we only need two devices, so two is set for peers.
 - Run `sudo docker compose up -d` while in the `wireguard` directory to start the image
    - The `-d` indicates to run in detached mode
    ![docker compose up](./screenshots/docker%20compose%20up.png)